auth0/docs/amazon-clientid.md

 ##2.
 Register a new application

-Click on the "Register New Application" button and complete the form:
+Click on the __Register New Application__ button and complete the form:

 ![](img/amazon-register-app.png)